JHinW/SF.AsyncModel/README.md

 If you want to create a modularized app and minimize the dependencies between the different parts of your application, Dependency Injection is a good chioce.

-I build a DI of my own:
+I built a DI of my own:

 ![DI image](/resources/compiler.png)